storybookjs/ember/MIGRATION.md

 Storybook 6.2 introduced **experimental** webpack5 support for building user components.
 Storybook 6.3 also supports building the manager UI in webpack 5 to avoid strange hoisting issues.

-If you're upgrading from 6.2 and already using the experimental webpack5 feature, this is a breaking change (hence the 'experimental' label)!
-You'll need to also add the manager builder:
+If you're upgrading from 6.2 and already using the experimental webpack5 feature, this might be a breaking change (hence the 'experimental' label) and you should try adding the manager builder:

 ```
 yarn add @storybook/manager-webpack5 --dev